stakater-archive/StakaterCloudDocs-Archived/content/sre/onboarding/team-onboarding.md

       targetPort: 8080
   # Openshift Routes
 ```
-### 2. GitOps Config:
+### 2. GitOps-Config Repo

 Simply setting the webhook_url is sufficient to have Tekton build the application.

-To deploy, you'll need to add 3 files to the gitops repository.
+To deploy, you'll need to add following files to the gitops repository.

 Replace the angle brackets and their content with your team,environment and project specific names.